The current situation

 Besides zero-rating services, telecoms also refer to ‘specialised services’ – such as HD video streaming that require higher bandwidths, or future e-health solutions – that may need to be offered and would require high quality and therefore special treatments.

 The consequences of violating net neutrality principles are not only economic.
-The Internet has become one of the key pillars of modern society linked to basic human rights, including access to information, freedom of expression, health, and education.
-Entirely profit-led models (even if clearly leading to more innovation and investment) may increase the divide between the haves and the have nots: while the rich would be using unlimited online services with full quality, the poor might ultimately end up with useless, best-effort services or only prioritised services – a choice of which would be made by the telecom providers based on their economic interests.
+The Internet has become one of the key pillars of modern society linked to basic human rights, including access to information,, health, and education, and freedom of expression.
 Endangering Internet openness could thereby impact fundamental rights.

 Policy approaches of net neutrality

 In the USA, the Federal Communications Commission (FCC) adopted, in 2015, a set of rules in favour of net neutrality.
-Entered into force in June 2015, the rules ban three practices considered by FCC to harm the open Internet: blocking of lawful content, applications, services or devices; impairing or degrading lawful internet traffic on the basis of content, application, or service (throttling), and paid prioritisation of certain content, applications or services.
+Entered into force in June 2015, the rules ban three practices seen as harming the open Internet: blocking of lawful content, applications, services or devices; impairing or degrading lawful internet traffic on the basis of content, application, or service (throttling), and paid prioritisation of certain content, applications or services.
 Starting January 2017, when a new FCC chairman was appointed, there have been concerns that the net neutrality rules would undergo serious review.

-At EU level, Regulation 2015/2120 adopted in November 2015 sets out the obligation for providers of Internet access services to treat all traffic equally, when providing internet access services, without discrimination, restriction or interference, and irrespective of the sender and receiver, the content accessed or distributed, the applications or services used or provided, or the terminal equipment used.
+At EU level, Regulation 2015/2120 sets out the obligation for providers of Internet access services to treat all traffic equally, when providing Internet access services, without discrimination, restriction or interference, and irrespective of the sender and receiver, the content accessed or distributed, the applications or services used or provided, or the terminal equipment used.
 The regulation also deals with the concept of ‘specialised services’, allowing operators to offer ‘services other than internet access services which are optimised for specific content, applications or services, or a combination thereof, where the optimisation is necessary in order to meet requirements of the content, applications or services for a specific level of quality’.
 The regulation was followed by a set of implementation guidelines, issued by the Body of European Regulators for Electronic Communications (BEREC).

 Brazil, Chile, Slovenia, and the Netherlands protect net neutrality by national legislation.
-Norway, on the other hand, has chosen a soft-law approach, with the national regulatory authority issuing a set of guidelines for network neutrality (drafted in collaboration with various industry players, such as internet service providers, industry organisations, content providers and consumer protection agencies).
+Norway, on the other hand, has chosen a soft-law approach, with the national regulatory authority issuing a set of guidelines for network neutrality (drafted in collaboration with various industry players and consumer protection agencies).